Nameshar/NoirEx/README.md

-# Bitfication
+# NoirEx
-Bitfication powers bitfication.com, a bitcoin trading platform.
+NoirEx powers NoirEx.com, a bitcoin trading platform.
 It is:

 * Open Source,
 * Based on Ruby on Rails,